lehzhu/personalsite/content/_index.md

 ### Currently

 - Completing my Bachelor's degree in Computer Science at Western University.
 - Working on [FileSeek](/portfolio/fileseek), a supercharged Finder.
-- Building effective incentive structures with social alignment
+- Building effective incentive structures with social alignment.
 - Mentoring the next generation of engineering leaders as part of [Western AI](/portfolio/wai) and the [Warp](/portfolio/warp) Campus Lead program.

 ### Previously